landru27/drop-sort/README.md

 ]
 ```

+The above plays one of the sound effects from the [illusioner](https://minecraft.gamepedia.com/Illusioner) mob and shows a lot of colorful particles, but there are many options.
+See the Minecraft docs for the [/playsound](https://minecraft.fandom.com/wiki/Commands/playsound) and [/particle](https://minecraft.fandom.com/wiki/Commands/particle) commands, along with the details on the [sound effects](ihttps://minecraft.fandom.com/wiki/Sounds.json) and [particle effects](https://minecraft.fandom.com/wiki/Particles) that are available in Minecraft.

-By default we show some colorful particles and play one of the sound effects from the [illusioner](https://minecraft.gamepedia.com/Illusioner) mob, but you can change this.
-For example, if you don't want any effects at all, just empty the effects array like this:
+If you don't want any effects at all, just empty the effects array like this:

 ```js
 "effects": []
 ```

-Or, you can choose your own [particles](https://minecraft.gamepedia.com/Particles#Types_of_particles) and/or [sounds](https://minecraft.gamepedia.com/Sounds.json#Sound_events) from the game, and replace the commands with your custom versions.

 ### Compiling

 When you are done making your changes to the file, save and [validate the syntax](https://jsonlint.com/) (JSON can be picky).
 Then you will have to "compile" the config file into actual data pack function code.
-This is done by running a special `generate.js` script that also lives in the `source` folder.
+This is done by running a special `generate.js` script that also lives in the `source` directory.
 You will need [Node.js](https://nodejs.org/) installed on your machine to run this script.
 Once installed, open a command prompt, change into the `source` directory and type this:

 ```
 node generate.js
 ```

 This will regenerate all the data pack function code (i.e. all the `.mcfunction` files) using your own `config.json` file as the source.
-When the script is complete, the new data pack should be all ready to be installed to your local folder or server.
+When the script is complete, the new data pack should be all ready to be installed to your local directory or server.

-Note that data packs can be installed as a ZIP file, or as a folder.

 # References